 - 1 teaspoon warm water

 - 1 cup (240ml) cold heavy cream or heavy whipping cream

 - 3 Tablespoons (22g) confectioners’ sugar (see note)

 - 1 Tablespoon (6g) unsweetened natural or dutch-process cocoa powder

 - optional: raspberries and a dusting of confectioners’ sugar

 - Preheat oven to 350°F (177°C).
 Make sure you have a bottom oven rack and a center oven rack in place for step 5.
-Grease an 8-inch round cake pan, line with a parchment paper round, then grease the parchment paper.
-Parchment paper helps the cake seamlessly release from the pan.
+Grease an 8-inch round cake pan, line with parchment paper rounds, then grease the parchment paper.
+Parchment paper helps the cakes seamlessly release from the pans.
+(If it’s helpful, see this parchment paper rounds for cakes video & post.)
 The cake WILL stick unless it’s lined and generously greased.
 (Trust me!)

 - Cut the butter into pieces so it melts evenly.
 Place in a large heat-proof bowl.
 Add chopped chocolate.
 Melt in 20 second increments in the microwave, stirring after each increment until completely melted and smooth.
 Let cool for 2-3 minutes.
 You can use a double boiler for this step if desired.

 - Whisk the sugar, espresso powder, and vanilla extract into the chocolate mixture.
 Whisk in the eggs until smooth.
 The mixture will be heavy and tacky, like brownie batter.
 Whisk in the cocoa powder, salt, and baking powder (if using).